shader-slang/slang/docs/command-line-slangc.md

 For completeness, here are the options that `slangc` currently accepts:

+* `-v`: Displays the build version.
+This is the contents of `git describe --tags`.
+It is typically only set from automated builds (such as distros available on github).
+A user build will by default be 'unknown'.

 * `-D <name>[=<value>]`: Insert a preprocessor macro definition
   * The space between `-D` and `<name>` is optional
   * If no `<value>` is specified, Slang will define the macro with an empty value